Haze module bug?

 So this bug seems to be associated with this one image and the fact that the bug did not appear until after I got the message "warning inconsistent output" at the bottom of my screen.

-#2 Updated by Ulrich Pegelow 11 days ago
+#2 Updated by Ulrich Pegelow about 2 years ago

 The warning indicates a problem that is only transient, i.e. it will typically go away with the next action that changes the image (panning, zooming, changing parameters etc.).
 "Inconsistent" means that there is some difference between center display and navigation display.